Prospect Floating Rate and Alternative Income Fund

 2 Based on cost basis, the portfolio is 95% floating rate debt.

-3 Declared distribution rate is based on the most recent quarter end net asset value per share and is calculated by annualizing the monthly common share distributions from July 2025 through April 2026.
-Historical declared distributions: 8.50% per annum declared for November 2024 to April 2025, 5.00% per annum declared for May 2025 to June 2025.
-Distributions are not guaranteed and may be modified at our discretion.
-Any future distributions may exceed our earnings, and therefore portions of the distribution may be a return of money that you originally invested and represent a return of capital for tax purposes.
+3 Declared distribution rate is based on the most recent quarter end net asset value per share and is calculated by annualizing the monthly “base” common share distributions and the quarterly “bonus” common share distribution from March 2026 through April 2026.
+Historical declared distributions: 8.5% per annum declared for November 2024 to April 2025, 5.0% per annum declared for May 2025 to June 2025, and 10.0% per annum declared for July 2025 to February 2026.
+Distributions are not guaranteed any may be modified as our discretion.
+Any future distributions may exceed our earnings, and therefore portions of the distribution may be a return of money originally invested and represent a return of capital for tax purposes.

 4 Source: Morningstar, as of February 6, 2026.
 For illustrative purposes only.
 Represents private equity dry powder in North America only.
 Dry powder is a term for uncalled capital commitments.